Because we can’t all be together in person just yet, we’ve put together a Digital-Only Day!

 Their solution?
 Implement a virtual contact centre within 3 days.
 With the stress on and the clock ticking to decrease call volumes, the team worked to roll out a cloud-based virtual contact centre, a new IVR system and limitless laptops to maintain a fully operational contact centre environment.

 In this energetic session, learn how Joan Brierly, Director of Service Delivery at Department of Transport, developed a team of agile operational leaders that were able to pivot their people quickly in the wake of so much chaos!

 Understand your customers better by finding new ways automation can support your quality assurance team.

 With QA functions in possession of customer data and feedback, learn how we can automate work processes to improve contact centre and CX outcomes.

-Daniel Cooper, Customer Solutions Channel Lead, will present how his team at Spark NZ continue to shift their operating behaviours to maintain engaged and productive team members every step of the way.
+Daniel Cooper, Digital Channels Lead, will present how the team at Spark NZ continue to shift their operating behaviours to maintain engaged and productive team members every step of the way.

 By creating a customer-driven ambition, learn how they’re working to create a culture where the Unified Front Line Flows and Swarms to meet the customer’s need.